 It is advisable to do your Kegel exercises at the same time each day.
 This allows your body to adapt to the routine quickly.
-You can perform them as the first thing in the morning while doing other activities like brushing teeth, urinating and while watching TV.
+You can perform them the first thing in the morning while doing other activities like brushing teeth, urinating, and while watching TV.

 Think about the Benefits

 Thinking of the benefits of performing Kegel exercises like managing urinary incontinence or sexual health can be an excellent source of motivation.